Getting Started With Email Marketing: From Fans to Customers

-We use several different give-aways in our business including our ‘101 Ninja Facebook Tips‘ E-book and the ‘Ninja Email Marketing Tools‘ E-book that you see above.
+We use several different give-aways in our business including our ‘101 Ninja Facebook Tips’ E-book and the ‘Ninja Email Marketing Tools’ E-book.
 The important thing to remember is that it has got to be seen as valuable to your readers, so it should be some of your best content that you are giving away.

 You’ll want to spend a decent amount of time thinking about the topic and content type that you plan to give away.
 Once you have decided this, you need to come up with a compelling title for your give-away.

 This should be results focused and explain clearly what value the reader would get from it.

 Advanced Tip: Before you come up with your idea for a give-away, you should think about what you would ultimately like to sell to your subscribers.
 The more specifically you can relate your give-away to what you sell, the easier it will be to get paying customers further down the line.